chaos-polymtl/lethe/doc/source/tools/gmsh/gmsh.rst

     :name: unstructured mesh

 """"""""""""""""""""""""""""""""""""
-Attractors for local mesh refinement
+Attractors for Local Mesh Refinement
 """"""""""""""""""""""""""""""""""""
 Attractors can also be used to refine the mesh towards specific edges or surfaces.
 In this example, attractors could be interesting if the mesh needs to be finer around the sphere.
 Attractors can only be added by code with the ``Field`` attribute.